michael-lehn/ulm-on-ice/01_logic_gates/README.md

 ### Simulation with Verilator

 With a plain `make` the `SystemVerilog` code first gets translated to `Verilog` code (using `sv2v`).
-By that eventual syntax errors and some semantic errors can be detected.
-This creates `test.v` if no error was detected.
+In this step syntax errors and eventually some semantic errors can be detected.
+If no error was detected this creates `test.v`.

 The simulation gets created with `Verilator` from `test.v` and `tb_test.cpp`.
-In this step plenty semantic errors might be detected.
+In this step further semantic errors might be detected.
 If no error was detected the simulation is executed.

 With `make waves` the simulation is executed and results get visualized with `gtkwaves`.